top of page

 • Hygiene matters: since the marinade isn’t boiled, keep everything refrigerated and use clean utensils.

-How long do mayak eggs need to marinate?
+How long should mayak eggs marinate?

 How long do mayak eggs last in the fridge?

-Can I reuse the mayak egg marinade?
+Can I reuse mayak egg marinade?

 Comments